 Outdoor Self-Guided Tours

-In response to the restrictions posed by the COVID-19 pandemic, the Bidwell House Museum has created a new “Outside-the-House Tour” for visitors.
+In 2020, the Bidwell House Museum created a new “Outside-the-House Tour” for visitors.
 The Museum’s gardens and grounds are open every day, free of charge, and we invite you to come to the Museum to explore the trails, view the stunning gardens, and learn more about life in the 18th century Berkshires.
 We have created a brand new map of the grounds along with a history primer so you can learn as you walk and understand the story of the house, the history of the land, and the significance of various features of the property.
-These materials are free though donations are appreciated to cover the cost of the printing.
+These materials are free, though donations are appreciated to cover the cost of the printing.

 Seld-Guided Walk Along the Native American Interpretive Trail

 In 2018 the Museum, in cooperation with the Stockbridge-Munsee Band of the Mohican Indians and the Upper Housatonic Valley National Heritage Area, created a new interpretive trail that retraces the steps of the Native Americans—specifically the local Stockbridge Band of the Mohican Tribe—who lived and hunted in this area for thousands of years.
-Originally four stops, in 2020 this self-guided walk will take you to eight stops on the property with educational displays at each stop that tell the story of the Native American presence on this land.
-Maps for this hike can be found at the parking kiosk or downloaded below.
-The new eight-stop map is coming soon.
+In 2020, this self-guided walk was expanded and will take you to eight stops on the property with educational displays at each stop that tell the story of the Native American presence on this land.
+Maps for this hike can be found at the parking kiosk, on the porch, or downloaded below.
 Occasionally we offer guided versions of this hike, so check our events page to see when the next hike is scheduled.